-Additional design criteria, including criteria for box culverts and box culvert extensions, is located in Attachment B. All Attachment B items are Base Scope except for the Bridge Rehabilitation Requirements.
+Additional design criteria, including criteria for box culverts and box culvert extensions, is located in Attachment B.

-2.1 New Highway Bridges (Base Scope)
+2.1 New Highway Bridges

 2.1.1 Bridge Design

 Design all new bridges in accordance with the requirements of the AASHTO LRFD Bridge Design Specifications, 8th edition.
 Use the HL-93 design live loading and all vehicles as required by SCDOT Load Rating Guidance Document (LRGD).
 See the "Bridge Load Rating" requirements in this exhibit.